Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Related Work

 \section{Related Work}

-In this section, we provide a short overview of three topics relevant to our research: (i) use of machine learning for quality inspection, (ii) active learning, and (iii) probabilities calibration.
-To each of them, we devote a brief subsection.
+This section provides a short overview of three topics relevant to this research: (i) the use of machine learning for quality inspection, (ii) active learning, and (iii) probabilities calibration.
+The following subsections are devoted to each of them.